New York Mortgage Trust Inc. (NYMT) Just Got Our Attention

 Sponsored

+The average price from analysts is $3.69, which is $1.47 above the current price.
 NYMT currently public float of 373.34M and currently shorts hold a 2.72% ratio of that float.
-Today, the average trading volume of NYMT was 3.09M shares.
+Today, the average trading volume of NYMT was 3.18M shares.

 NYMT’s Market Performance

-NYMT stocks went down by -14.50% for the week, with a monthly drop of -20.28% and a quarterly performance of -18.84%, while its annual performance rate touched -48.39%.
-The volatility ratio for the week stands at 7.47% while the volatility levels for the past 30 days are set at 4.39% for New York Mortgage Trust Inc. The simple moving average for the period of the last 20 days is -16.12% for NYMT stocks with a simple moving average of -30.70% for the last 200 days.
+NYMT stocks went up by 2.30% for the week, with a monthly drop of -18.98% and a quarterly performance of -22.38%, while its annual performance rate touched -48.49%.
+The volatility ratio for the week stands at 7.31% while the volatility levels for the past 30 days are set at 4.86% for New York Mortgage Trust Inc. The simple moving average for the period of the last 20 days is -15.35% for NYMT stocks with a simple moving average of -30.98% for the last 200 days.

 Analysts’ Opinion of NYMT